<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=431778&amp;fmt=gif">

 RetailSpaces attendees taking in some sun as they learn about WeWork

-Media entrepreneur John Battelle recently wrote an article asking whether WeWork can scale their culture and I shared it with McKelvey.
-In the article Battelle did a Google image search of one of WeWorks competitors (Regus Office Centers) and all he found were photos of empty offices.
+Media entrepreneur John Battelle recently wrote an article asking whether WeWork can scale its culture, and I shared it with McKelvey.
+In the article, Battelle conducted a Google Image search of one of WeWork's competitors (Regus Office Centers) and found only photos of empty offices.
 He did the same for WeWork and got images of offices filled with engaged people.
-When McKelvey was asked how that happened he replied, “I have no idea, it obviously wasn’t purposed, but somehow it revealed some authenticity which is pretty cool.
-I hope that that will continue to flow through, our focus on people, our focus on experience, because when it’s authentic it will flow.’’
+When McKelvey was asked how that happened, he replied, “I have no idea, it obviously wasn’t purposed, but somehow it revealed some authenticity, which is pretty cool.
+I hope that that will continue to flow through, our focus on people, our focus on experience, because when it’s authentic, it will flow.’’

 Related to this topic, McKelvey shared, ‘’We are trying to make sure that in every moment when someone is in a common area, they have the opportunity to meet someone and that could be a business opportunity or a social one or whatever.
 We’re actually thinking about “micro-experiences.”
-You probably wouldn’t notice it, and I don’t know if I would say that we are social engineering, but we are definitely studying the way that people are interacting in our spaces and trying to modify our solutions in order to play up the potential of those opportunities.’’
+You probably wouldn’t notice it, and I don’t know if I would say that we are social engineering.
+Still, we are definitely studying the way that people are interacting in our spaces and trying to modify our solutions to play up the potential of those opportunities.’’

 Members in the lounge of WeWork West Broadway in New York City.

-Green Desk was the original iteration of WeWork and it was based on the idea of a sustainable work space.
-Currently, while not being as sustainable as they would like to become in the future, WeWork has put several green building practices in place.
-Much of the construction is glass and aluminum which are recyclable and easy to take apart making for less waste during demolition.
+Green Desk was the original iteration of WeWork, and it was based on the idea of a sustainable workspace.
+While not as sustainable as they would like to become in the future, WeWork has put several green building practices in place.
+Much of the construction is glass and aluminum, which are recyclable and easy to disassemble, reducing waste during demolition.

-One of the challenges WeWork is facing is how to refresh their locations as they grow.
+One of the challenges WeWork is facing is how to refresh its locations as it grows.
 McKelvey was honest and said that how to go about upgrades is a work in progress.
-Competitors are popping up and WeWork wants to remain the cool kid on the block and not become stale or complacent on the back of past success.
+Competitors are popping up, and WeWork wants to remain the cool kid on the block and not become stale or complacent on the back of past success.

-‘’As a company we really don’t care about numbers, what we care about is delivering an experience.
-When we have meetings, we don’t discuss square foot objectives.
-Instead, we ask ‘How can we make sure that the experience is awesome today?’
+"As a company, we really don’t care about numbers; what we care about is delivering an experience.
+During meetings, we don’t discuss square-foot objectives.
+Instead, we ask ‘How can we make sure that the experience is awesome today?"

 Image of recently opened co-living space connected to WeWork Wall Street.Recently opened co-living space connected to WeWork Wall Street

-Most of WeWork’s spaces are leased, although they do own one building in San Francisco.
-Real estate development is a business “but not their business” so they leave that to the experts.
-WeWork is involved in a ground up project in Brooklyn Navy Yard that recently broke ground but only from a creative perspective.
+Most of WeWork’s spaces are leased, though it owns one building in San Francisco.
+Real estate development is a business, but not their business, so they leave that to the experts.
+WeWork is involved in a ground-up project in Brooklyn Navy Yard that recently broke ground, but only from a creative perspective.
 They will be tenants in the finished building.

 WeWork saw a need and not only filled it, but tailored their spaces to meet needs members sometimes didn’t even realize they had.
 Because sometimes, you just really need someone to go out to lunch with.

-You can watch the full conversation with Miguel McKelvey from RetailSpaces 2015 below.
+Watch the full conversation with Miguel McKelvey from RetailSpaces below.

 Posted by